suttonr0/Flask-RESTful-Distributed-File-System/README.md

-Dependencies of Python3, Flask, Flask-RESTful
+Dependencies of Python3, Flask, Flask-RESTful, gunicorn

+Implements NFS

+Storage is to local files